unccd/Prais4-reporting-manual/SO1.md

 - Using land-cover information to monitor progress on Sustainable Development Goal 15, FAO eLearning Course (2024), (https://elearning.fao.org/course/view.php?id=1098)

 ## 1.2.
-SO 1-2 – TTrends in land productivity or functioning of the land
+SO 1-2 – Trends in land productivity or functioning of the land

 ### 1.2.1.
 Introduction